group of students working together

 In between these face-to-face sessions, online activities are designed to help:

-In addition to the core workshops, you will be required to attend one or two workshops offered by the EDU, People and Organisational Development or the Graduate School.
+In addition to the core workshops, we recommend that you attend one or two workshops offered by the EDU, People and Organisational Development or the Early Career Researcher Institute.
 This will allow you to focus on those areas that are relevant to your role.
 For example, if you would like the chance to review and develop your teaching practice, then attending Communicating knowledge might be particularly beneficial.

 Overview